Slicer/Slicer/Docs/user_guide/extensions_manager.md

 - Open Extensions manager using menu: View / Extensions manager.
 - Click the "Install from file..." button.
-- Select the the previously downloaded extension package(s).
+- Select the previously downloaded extension package(s).
 Multiple extension packages can be selected at once.
 - Wait for the installations to complete.
 - Click "Restart" button to restart the application.